adlnlp/pdfvqa/README.md

 # PDFVQA

-The github will be released right after the conference (ECML PKDD 2023).
+The GitHub will be released after the conference (ECML PKDD 2023).
 The Appendix can be found in the Appendix.pdf